-This anchor chart covers the 5th grade Common Core comma rules:
+This anchor chart covers the 5th grade Common Core rules:

 Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing.

 Use punctuation to separate items in a series.*